cyphercodes/knowledgee-itunes/README.md

 ### Framework & Tools:

-It was decided to use pure React as well without added tools or libraries to get a better view on the core power of React.
+It was decided to use pure React without added tools or libraries to get a better view on the core power of React.

 For example, a single page application was done manually and react-router was not used.